possibilities/prompts/_shared/rules/comments.md

 - We don't like comments so don't add them
-- Add comments only when critically necessary in an emergency where you can't write good code
-- Instead of comments choose identifiers that tell the code story
+- Instead of comments choose identifiers that tell a clear story
   - Go as far as creating unnecessary intermediate identifiers to better express code intention